MATERNITY MASSAGE (PRENATAL AND POSTNATAL)

 (we do not recommend having a massage during the first trimester without prior authorization from your doctor)

 Studies indicate that massage therapy performed during pregnancy can reduce anxiety, decrease symptoms of depression, relieve muscle aches and joint pains, and improve labor outcomes and newborn health.
-Swedish Massage therapy with a focus on pre and post natal needs through varying techniques which aim to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
+Swedish Massage therapy focuses on pre and post-natal needs through varying techniques that aim to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
 Swedish Massage is the recommended prenatal massage method during pregnancy because it addresses many common discomforts associated with the skeletal and circulatory changes brought on by hormone shifts during pregnancy.

 Studies done in the past 10 years have shown that hormone levels associated with relaxation and stress are significantly altered, leading to mood regulation and improved cardiovascular health, when massage therapy was introduced to a woman’s prenatal care.
 In women who received bi-weekly massages for only five weeks, hormones such as norepinephrine and cortisol (stress hormones), were reduced and dopamine and serotonin levels were increased (low levels of these hormones are associated with depression).
 These changes in hormone levels also led to fewer complications during birth and fewer instances of newborn complications, such as low birth weight.
 The evidence points strongly to maternal and newborn health benefits when therapeutic massage is incorporated into regular prenatal care.

 Reduction of swelling

 Edema, or swelling of the joints during pregnancy, is often caused by reduced circulation and increased pressure on the major blood vessels by the heavy uterus.
-Massage helps to stimulate soft tissues to reduce collection of fluids in swollen joints, which also improves the removal of tissue waste, carried by the body’s lymph system.
+Massage helps to stimulate soft tissues to reduce the collection of fluids in swollen joints, which also improves the removal of tissue waste, carried by the body’s lymph system.

 Improvement of nerve pain